michiganengineering/news-center-graphics/README.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/iframe-resizer/3.5.16/iframeResizer.contentWindow.min.js"></script>
 ```

 For more in-depth instructions and information on the various settings, go [here](http://ai2html.org/#how-to-use-ai2html).
 The Illustrator document in the example embed also has custom settings that can be used as a template.
+For some proof-of-concepts in our News Center, several appear on [this page](https://newsdev.engin.umich.edu/features/internal-feature-test/).

 ## Haiku animations